kind2-mc/kind2/doc/usr/source/9_other/5_proofs.rst

 their ability to return precise *error traces* witnessing the violation of a given safety property.
 Such traces not only are invaluable for designers to correct bugs, they also constitute a checkable certificate.
-For instance Kind 2 display a counter-example trace that shows the evolution of values of all variables in the system up to a violation of the property.
-In most cases, it is possible to use a counter-example for a safety property to direct the execution of the system under analysis to a state that falsifies that property.
+For instance Kind 2 display a counterexample trace that shows the evolution of values of all variables in the system up to a violation of the property.
+In most cases, it is possible to use a counterexample for a safety property to direct the execution of the system under analysis to a state that falsifies that property.
 In contrast, most model checkers are currently unable to return any form of corroborating evidence when they declare a safety property to be satisfied by